AUBIN GROVE PHYSIOTHERAPY FREQUENTLY ASKED QUESTIONS

 • Your stage of recovery

-• How much pain you are in
+• How much pain you are in?

-• How irritable your symptoms are
+• How irritable your symptoms?

-It often takes a little longer during your initial consultation than follow-up sessions as your Physiotherapist will want to perform a few extra assessment techniques and ask a few extra questions to ensure they make the most accurate diagnosis of your problem.
+It often takes a little longer during your initial consultation than follow-up sessions, as your physiotherapist will want to perform a few extra assessment techniques and ask a few extra questions to ensure they make the most accurate diagnosis of your problem.

 No, you don’t routinely require a scan prior to treatment.
 Your Physio will ask you a series of questions, and while your examination will advise you as to whether you need any further imaging to assist in your treatment.